Why certain Tannaka groups attached to abelian varieties are almost connected: Finite component groups

-\begin{Lemma} For an isogeny $g:X\to Y$ of complex abelian varieties the direct image of a $d$-regular perverse sheaf $K$ on $X$ is a $d$-regular perverse sheaf on $Y$.
-Furthermore, twists $K_\chi$ of $d$-regular perverse sheaves $K$ are $d$-regular. \end{Lemma}
+\begin{Lemma} For an isogeny $g:X\to Y$ the direct image $g_*(K)$ of a $d$-regular semisimple perverse sheaf $K$ on $X$ is a $d$-regular semisimple perverse sheaf on $Y$.
+Twists $K_\chi$ of $d$-regular perverse sheaves $K$ are $d$-regular perverse sheaves. \end{Lemma}

 {\it Proof}.
 By the decomposition theorem $g_*(K)$ is semisimple.
-The other properties follow from the fact that $g_*$ is a tensor functor.
-Notice $g_*(T')$ and $g_*(T)$ remain negligible by lemma \ref{7}.5.
+Since $g_*$ is a tensor functor, the claim is obvious because $g_*(T)$ is negligible by lemma \ref{7}.5.